Why is completing a Doppler assessment important?

 It is very important that you are available at home or attend your clinic appointments at the agreed time.

 Wear loose fitting clothing so that the clinician can assess your arms and legs.
-If attending a clinic please bring wide-fitting shoes or trainers with you, in case the clinician needs to apply a bandage on your leg or foot.
+If attending a clinic please bring wide-fitting shoes, ideally with velcro straps or trainers with you, in case the clinician needs to apply a bandage on your leg or foot.

-Please have available a list of your current prescribed medication and a urine specimen which will be routinely tested.
+Please have available a list of your current prescribed medication and a urine specimen which will be routinely tested on the first review/assessment.

 Telephone Numbers for each service: